Denmark–Estonia relations: Relations with Soviet Estonia (1940–1991)

 Denmark never recognized the Soviet occupation of Estonia.
 The Estonian government in exile was maintained by its foreign minister in-exile and representative to Denmark August Koern.

 After the Soviet occupation of Estonia, Moscow ordered all diplomats abroad to return.
 However, after consultations with Germany, Denmark refrained from ordering Koern to leave which imitated the policy of the Germans.
 However, Denmark meticulously began a policy of removing all traces of the Baltic countries in the country, including ordering telecommunications companies to remove all Baltic diplomatic and consular representations from their telephone books.
 From 1941 to 1952, many Estonian refugees fled to Denmark.
 From 1945 to 1964, Denmark and the Soviet Union held difficult negotiations on compensation for the Danes who had their properties in Estonia due to nationalization policies.
 The Soviet Union urged Denmark to publicly admit that Estonia was part of Soviet sovereignty, concessions which Danish politicians would not give.
-Nonetheless, at a meeting with Andrey Vyshinsky, Danish negotiator Frants Hvass failed at expressing the Danish stance unambiguously which the Russians believed was sufficient enough.
+Nonetheless, at a meeting with Andrey Vyshinsky, Danish negotiator Frants Hvass failed at expressing the Danish stance unambiguously which the Russians believed was sufficient.
 Ultimately, the two countries signed an agreement in February 1964 wherein the Soviets would pay Denmark 2.6 million DKK as compensation.
 Initially, the Danish demanded 20 million DKK.

 Official contacts between Denmark and Soviet Estonia were minimal until the Singing Revolution which culminated with Danish Foreign Minister Uffe Ellemann-Jensen signing an agreement with his Estonian counterpart Lennart Meri on renewing diplomatic relations, on 24 August 1991.